Idontker/OptiMates/src/README.md

 ## Packages
 * *checker/*: This package contains the module that collects missing points with a system of inequalities and verifies a given solution.
 * *geometrics/*: This package contains all modules that have a geometric component.
 These include the different discretisation methods for a sphere or the module for determining the intersection points of three spheres.
+* *graph/*: In this package are the modules that implement the graph and modules that implement the (partial) solutions.
+* *greedy/*: This package contains the modules that implement the greedy procedure.